 Working from home doesn’t work without trust, and if you’ve been trusted to work from home, you shouldn’t feel guilty for it.
 Nothing is as demotivating as being micromanaged and, as a professional adult, you’re responsible for getting your work done.
 If you think about it, you regularly stop your work and chat with your colleagues when working in the office.
 You might even get up to make multiple drinks during the day.

 So, don’t feel guilty about getting up to make drinks at home, or popping a laundry load on while you’re waiting for the kettle to boil.
 You’ll still be spending more time working than you do when you’re chit-chatting in the office.

 Working from home may sound like #workgoals, and while it certainly has its benefits, some people are more suited to it than others.
 Remember that excellent communication is essential and can take time to get right, as things can get lost in translation (or cyberspace).
 Additionally, if you’re prone to FOMO, you might want to set up a group chat on Hangouts or Slack.
 Just remember – others in the group might want to focus, so don’t expect everyone to reply instantly.

 Find what works for you, and don’t worry if it’s not the same as everyone else’s preferences.
 Find a routine that suits you and go from there, check-in with your team, and be compassionate to yourself and others during this time of uncertainty.
 Everyone is doing the best they can with what they have available.

 This is one of the most important pieces of working from home advice.
 This time is an adjustment for everybody, not just because of the change in the working environment, but the broader context and gravity of the situation that led us here.
 If it takes a few days to find your groove, ride with it.

-We hope these working from home tips have reassured and inspired you in light of recent changes!
-You can find more advice about marketing on our blog.
+We hope these working from home tips have reassured and inspired you, and now you feel ready to work from home productively and happily!
+You can find more tips and advice about working in marketing on our blog.